Sign in Create account

 Pattern Instructions

-this border is crocheted in the round without turning, each round is closed with an sl st
+This border is crocheted in the round without turning, and each round is closed with a sl st.

 When you have reached the beginning of your round, sl st in the first sc you have made, then sl st in the next stitch to bring the yarn in the corner.

-(OPTIONAL) You can modify this border and make more or fewer chains and also skip more or fewer stitches.
-In this pink version I have made, I skipped 1st and I chained 3.
+You can modify this border and make more or fewer chains and also skip more or fewer stitches.
+In this pink version I have made, I skipped 1 stitch and I chained 3.

 Like!